jankal/restsession/README.md

-# http-store - Store your `express-session` in a RESTful way
+# restsession - Store your `express-session` in a RESTful way

 ## RESTful API Specification (endpoint)
 ### Get list of all Sessions